grafana/grafana/contribute/breaking-changes-guide.md

 ![](./breaking-changes-console-screenshot-2.png)

 **No breaking changes** (console view):<br />
-Seeing this does not mean that you made no changes, but that most probably none of them were breaking.
+Seeing this suggests that whilst changes were made, most probably none of them were breaking.
 You are good to go! 👏

 ![](./breaking-changes-console-screenshot-3.png)